kkinnear/zprint/README.md

 This will assist me a great deal in reproducing and working on the issue.
 Thanks!

+### Contributors

+A number of folks have contributed to zprint, not all of whom show up on GitHub because I have integrated the code or suggestions manually.

+  * `:option-fn` and `:fn-format` for enhanced vector formatting: @milankinen
+  * Fixed missing require in `spec.cljc`: @Quezion
+  * Corrected readme: @griffis
+  * Fixed nested reader conditional: @rgould1
+  * Clarified and added useful example for clj usage: @bherrmann7
+  * Suggested fix for international chars and graalVM native image: @huahaiy

+Thanks to everyone who has contributed fixes as well as everyone who has reported an issue.
+I really appreciate all of the help making zprint better for everybody!

 ### Acknowledgements

 At the core of `zprint` is the `rewrite-clj` library by Yannick